edgedb/easy-edgedb/chapter8/index.md

 <!-- quiz-end -->

-Up next in Chapter 9: [Time to meet Dr. Seward, Arthur Holmwood, Quincey Morris, and the strange Renfield.](../chapter9/index.md)
+__Up next:__ _Time to meet Dr. Seward, Arthur Holmwood, and Quincey Morris...and the strange Renfield._